Enter for a chance to win a $500 college scholarship

 DGU will award a $500 scholarship to two deserving young ladies who qualify and complete all requirements for the contest.
 Contestants must be attending an accredited college or trade school during the 2022-2023 academic school year.

-- Tell us about someone or something that has played an important role in your experiences with colorism.
-How has colorism as a form of discrimination affected you or someone you love?
+After reflecting, tell us about someone or something that has played an important role in your experience with colorism.
+How has colorism affected you or someone you love?

 HOW TO ENTER